Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

+It has been shown, using the concepts of stochastic ordering \cite{Moshe}, that detection using a radiometer is indeed the optimal decision rule for Willies in the considered system model that minimizes their detection error \cite{Yan2019, Shahzad2017, Zhoua}.
+Therefore, we assume that Willies each use a radiometer for signal detection, conducting a threshold test on the average power received, similar to \cite{Hu2020, Sobers2017, Zhou2021d, Zhou2021e}.
+Accordingly, the adopted detector's decision rule at Willie $m$ in time slot $n$ can be rewritten as

-where $\aleph$ is the total number of channel uses per time slot, $\Gamma_m[n] \treq \sum^{\aleph}_{j=1}\|y^{(j)}_m[n]\|^2$ is the total received power at Willie $m$ in time slot $n$, and $\varrho_m[n]$ represents the corresponding detection threshold, while $\D_0$ and $\D_1$ denote the decisions in favor of hypothesis $\mathcal{H}_0$ and $\mathcal{H}_1$, respectively.
-Here we adopt a widely used assumption in covert communications: $\aleph \longrightarrow \infty$, implying that each Willie can observe an infinite number of samples, which is, in fact, an upper bound on the number of received samples in practice.
+where $\Gamma_m[n] \treq \sum^{\aleph}_{j=1}\|y^{(j)}_m[n]\|^2,~\forall m, n$ is the total received power at Willie $m$ in time slot $n$, and $\varrho_m[n]$ represents the corresponding detection threshold, which will be optimized later for minimizing the total detection error probability.
+Here we adopt the widely used infinite blocklength assumption in covert communications, i.e., $\aleph \longrightarrow \infty$, implying that each Willie can observe an infinite number of samples, which is, in fact, an upper bound on the number of received samples in practice.
 Nonetheless, owing to the fact that the number of symbols transmitted per time slot gets increased with the communication bandwidth and thanks to the abundance of available bandwidth in THz frequencies, this assumption of approximately infinite channel uses per slot can be well justified.
-Therefore, \eqref{optimaldecision} can be simplified as
+Therefore, the expression $\Xi[n],~\forall n$ defined in \eqref{optimaldecision} can be simplified as

+Having established the best strategy for Willies to detect confidential communication, we now analytically obtain the best setting for the radiometer's threshold adopted by Willies, whose ultimate goal is to detect their observations produced by which one of the hypotheses $\mathcal{H}_0$ and $\mathcal{H}_1$.
+In light of this, we adopt the total detection error probability comprised of the MD and FA probabilities to measure Willies' detection performance of AP's transmissions.